-Mary MacKillop College encourages students to learn and practise many forms of leadership; however, Servant and Relational Leadership are particularly important within the context of Mary MacKillop College, as it reflects the example of Mary MacKillop, herself.
+Mary MacKillop College encourages students to learn and practice many forms of leadership; however, Servant and Relational Leadership are particularly important within the context of Mary MacKillop College, as it reflects the example of Mary MacKillop, herself.

-Year 7 – 12 students are encouraged to be involved in committee, House and Justice activities.
+Year 7 – 12 students are encouraged to be involved in committee, House, and Justice activities.

-House - supporting student services with a focus on House values, activities, peer mentoring and peer support.
+House-supporting student services with a focus on House values, activities, peer mentoring, and peer support.

 Justice - supporting the faith life of the College and focusing on social justice initiatives and projects.